 The inclusion of strong language is a matter for judgement by individual producers, in consultation with Heads of Department or Commissioning Executives when necessary.
-The most offensive language should not be used on television before 9pm, and if used thereafter it should be only after due consideration.
+The most offensive language should not be used on television before 9p.m., and after 9p.m. it should only be used following careful consideration.

 The practice on radio is different.
 The speech channels, overwhelmingly the preserve of adult audiences, include challenging drama, comedy and factual programmes throughout the day.
 The inclusion of sensitive topics and strong language depend less on time of day than on editorial merits and clear signposting of programme contents.
-On the music networks - and elsewhere - when substantial numbers of young people and families are listening, care is needed with language and topic matter.
+On the music networks - and elsewhere - when substantial numbers of young people and families are listening, care is needed with language and subject matter.